lmarburger/async-ruby-presentation/slides/02_fibers.md

     f.resume # => 20

 <!--
-  Return value of #resume is the arguments passed to #yield or resturn value of the block.
+  Return value of #resume is the arguments passed to #yield or return value of the block.
 -->